 American is importing materials and goods from different parts of Asia at an astounding rate.
 Some of that cargo has even been re-routed to other ports throughout the USA.

 Bottom Line: Nobody can figure it out.
-And these past several weeks have released.
+And these past several weeks have released deep flaws in America’s supply chain.
 What began as shopping at home for convenience during the pandemic has resulted in lasting repercussions.
 Online stores anticipate lots of items to be out of stock.
 Brick-and-mortar Retailers depending on crucial supply chains warn these holidays will have some empty shelves and higher prices.

 So How Do We Fix The Problem?